nielsboecker/HoloRepository-Core/HoloPipelines/README.md

 ## Contact and support

-This component is owned by [UdomkarnBoonyaprasert](https://github.com/UdomkarnBoonyaprasert) and [ansonwong9695](https://github.com/ansonwong9695).
+This component is owned by [nbckr](https://github.com/nbckr).
+The first prototype was developed by [UdomkarnBoonyaprasert](https://github.com/UdomkarnBoonyaprasert) and [ansonwong9695](https://github.com/ansonwong9695).
 Please get in touch if you have any questions.
 For change requests and bug reports, please open a new issue.